elektrischermoench/rugbdis/README.md

 107:     66             LD H HL
 ```

-Compare with r2 is working
+Compared with r2 this disassembler seems to work.

 ```bash
 % r2 helloworld.gb